McDowall

 AreaSearch analysis of employment trends sees McDowall performing better than 90% of local markets assessed across Australia

-Over the year to June 2025, employment increased by 10.3%, labour force by 10.6%, raising unemployment by 0.2 percentage points.
-In comparison, Greater Brisbane had employment growth of 4.4% and a fall in unemployment of 0.4%.
-State-wide in Queensland to Sep-25, employment contracted by 0.23% with an unemployment rate of 4.2%, favourable compared to the national rate of 4.5%.
-National forecasts from May 2025 project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to McDowall's industry mix suggests local growth of approximately 7.0% over five years and 14.4% over ten years.
+Over the year to June 2025, McDowall's employment increased by 10.3%, while its labour force grew by 10.6%, resulting in a slight rise in unemployment rate (0.2 percentage points).
+In contrast, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%, with a decrease in unemployment rate (-0.4 percentage points).
+Looking ahead, Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to McDowall's employment mix suggests local growth could be approximately 7.0% over five years and 14.4% over ten years, although these figures are illustrative extrapolations and do not account for localized population projections.

 Frequently Asked Questions - Employment